saturn72/AnyService/README.md

 }
 ```

-5. finally add `AnyService` middleware to pipeline.
+5. The final step is to add `AnyService` middleware to pipeline.
 Add the following line to `Configure` method of `Startup.cs`

 ```
 public void Configure(IApplicationBuilder app, IHostingEnvironment env) {
-  ...
+  //other middleware before
   app.UseMiddleware<AnyServiceMiddleware>();
-  ...
+  //other middleware after
 }
 ```

-Now start your application and perform _CRUD_ operations on `dependent` URI.
+6. Now hit F5 to start your application and perform _CRUD_ operations on `dependent` URI.

 ## CRUD Flow